 ‘Made in China’ was once the ultimate mark of sophistication for Western porcelain enthusiasts.
-Specialist Becky MacGuire offers advice on collecting styles that cross continents, with works from our January 2017 sale in New York
+Specialist Becky MacGuire offers advice on collecting styles that cross continents, illustrated with works from our January 2018 sale in New York

-Chinese export porcelain has many stories to tell.
-Made with the same technical virtuosity as highly desirable Chinese Imperial porcelain, but designed to Western taste, Chinese export has a classic appeal that has endured from the 17th century until today — a testament to the incredible interaction of the Chinese and Westerners who, without common language or culture and separated by vast oceans, together produced these fascinating wares.
+Produced in the 18th century, Chinese export porcelain was crafted with the same technical virtuosity as Chinese Imperial porcelain but designed to Western taste.
+Its continued appeal is testament to the incredible interaction of Chinese artisans and Western importers who, without common language or culture and separated by vast oceans, together promoted the spread of these wares.

-It’s the Chinese export ‘private trade’ porcelain, those pieces specially commissioned by Dutch and English East India Company directors or investors, by European royals and aristocracy or by Yankee merchants, that really makes collectors’ hearts beat faster.
-And at the top of the ‘private trade’ list is armorial porcelain, the great dinner services, tea services and decorative pieces made to order with European coats-of-arms.
-These pieces reflected the absolute latest in fashion, not just in their decorative borders but also in their forms, which evolved as trends emerged and as 18th-century cuisine developed.
+It’s the Chinese export ‘private trade’ porcelain — pieces specially commissioned by Dutch and English East India Company directors, European royals or Yankee merchants — that really makes collectors’ hearts beat faster.
+At the top of the ‘private trade’ list is armorial porcelain: the great dinner services, tea services and decorative pieces made to order with European coats-of-arms.
+These objects reflected the absolute latest in fashion, not just in their decorations but also in their forms, which evolved as trends emerged and 18th-century cuisine developed.

-Armorial porcelain can connect you directly to important personages of the day: Louis XV of France, Catherine the Great, the ‘Princely’ Duke of Chandos and many, many more had Chinese armorial services.
-This very large dish is from a set made for prominent Whig politican Sir Clement Wearg, who married the only daughter of Sir James Montagu, Chief Baron of the exchequer.
+Armorial porcelain can connect a collector directly to important personages of the day: Louis XV of France, Catherine the Great, the ‘Princely’ Duke of Chandos and many, many more owned Chinese armorial services.
+The pair of plates shown above was made for a rich Dutch China Trade merchant.

 A particularly charming and even quirky Chinese export category is known as ‘European subject’.
-These wares were painted to order in China after popular Western paintings and prints, with scenes ranging from literary to topographical, mythological or historical, up to and including political cartoons.
+These wares were painted to order in China after popular Western paintings and prints, with scenes ranging from literary to topographical, mythological or historical.

-Large-scale pieces — what I call ‘country house’ porcelain — decorated the great 18th-century European houses and have just as much impact in a modern home today.
-Large pairs of Chinese export jardinières or floor-standing vases, such as the famous ‘soldier vases’ that stood guard in the palace of Augustus the Strong, King of Poland, were equally at home in an Amsterdam townhouse or a Gilded Age Newport ballroom; their timeless elegance suits any era’s interiors.
+Large-scale pieces — so-called ‘country house’ porcelain — filled the great 18th-century European houses.
+Timelessly elegant, the large Chinese export jardinières or floor-standing vases, such as the famous ‘soldier vases’ that stood guard in the palace of Augustus the Strong, King of Poland, were equally at home in the American ballrooms of the Gilded Age; today they would perfectly suit a modern loft.

-Look for quality of modelling and rarity of form, as well as attractive decoration and superior enamelling or painting.
-European-shaped pieces are well-represented in our sale by an impressive collection of more than two dozen snuff boxes and a very rare sugar caster.
+When collecting in this category, look for quality of modelling and rarity of form, as well as attractive decoration and superior enamelling or painting.

-Eighteenth-century Europeans were captivated by the porcelain exotic birds, court figures and then-unknown pug dogs made in China, and these models soon became highly desirable as decoration for grand European houses.
-Smaller figures were often scattered on dinner tables (as nascent German porcelain factories quickly realised), while large Chinese animal-form tureens were borne into the dining room emitting steam.
+Eighteenth-century Europeans were captivated by the porcelain exotic birds, court figures and pug dogs made in China, and these models soon became highly desirable.
+Smaller figures were often placed on dinner tables, while large Chinese animal-form tureens were used in the dining room.